Analyzing SOC Telemed (TLMD) and Its Rivals

 |2.46

-SOC Telemed currently has a consensus target price of $10.50, indicating a potential upside of 72.98%.
+SOC Telemed presently has a consensus price target of $10.50, indicating a potential upside of 72.98%.
 As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 8.50%.
-Given SOC Telemed’s stronger consensus rating and higher possible upside, research analysts plainly believe SOC Telemed is more favorable than its competitors.
+Given SOC Telemed’s stronger consensus rating and higher probable upside, equities research analysts plainly believe SOC Telemed is more favorable than its peers.

-SOC Telemed has a beta of 0.04, meaning that its share price is 96% less volatile than the S&P 500.
-Comparatively, SOC Telemed’s competitors have a beta of 7.07, meaning that their average share price is 607% more volatile than the S&P 500.
+SOC Telemed has a beta of 0.09, suggesting that its share price is 91% less volatile than the S&P 500.
+Comparatively, SOC Telemed’s peers have a beta of 7.02, suggesting that their average share price is 602% more volatile than the S&P 500.

 Profitability

-This table compares SOC Telemed and its competitors’ net margins, return on equity and return on assets.
+This table compares SOC Telemed and its peers’ net margins, return on equity and return on assets.

 |Net Margins